The General Data Protection Regulation (GDPR) 25th May 2018.

 Complaints or queries

 Hack Ballet strives to meet the highest standards when collecting and using personal information.
-Please contact us by writing to the Data Controller at firstname.lastname@example.org if for any reason you think that our collection or use of information is unfair, misleading or inappropriate.
+Please contact us by writing to the Data Controller to firstname.lastname@example.org if for any reason you think that our collection or use of information is unfair, misleading or inappropriate.
 We would also welcome any suggestions for improving our procedures.

 Confidentiality will be preserved during the investigation of a complaint to safeguard the interests of everyone concerned unless disclosure is necessary to progress the complaint.This notice does not provide exhaustive detail.
 However, we are happy to provide any additional information or explanation needed.
 Any requests for this should be sent to the school via our email email@example.com